Luel-robel1/Luel-robel1.github.io/README.md

 # 👋 Hi, I'm Luel Robel!

-I'm a **Full-Stack Developer** with **3 years of experience** building responsive and scalable web applications using **JavaScript** and **Python**.
+I'm a **Full-Stack Developer** with experience** building responsive and scalable web applications using **JavaScript** and **Python**.
 I specialize in creating seamless user experiences and robust back-end solutions.
 This repository (`Luel-robel1/Luel-robel1`) hosts my personal portfolio and serves as my GitHub profile page.
 Explore my work and connect with me for freelance opportunities on Upwork!

 ## 🔧 Skills
 - **Front-End**: JavaScript (ES6+), React.js, HTML5, CSS3